andreburgaud/jd2chm/README.md

 `j2dchm` was tested with Python 3.5.2.

-**Note**: `jd2chm` was initially created in 2001 and targeted Python 2.2 and 2.3.
+**Note**: `jd2chm` was initially created in 2001 and ended up targeting Python 2.2 and 2.3 in 2004.
 I decided to "brush" it again in order to make it compatible with Python 3 and to generate CHM files from recent Javadocs (i.e. Java 8 API).

 ## HTML Help Compiler